DART-Lab-LLUI/python-gaitalytics/docs/usage/index.rst

     1. Data Loading
     2. Event Detection
-    3. Data segmentation
+    3. Segmentation
-    4. Feature Calculation
+    4. Feature Extraction
-    5. Segment normalization
+    5. Time Normalisation
+    6. Data Export

 Each of these steps are explained in detail in the following pages.